-Also impacting LIPA's contracted generating plants are new Department of Environmental Conservation (DEC) regulations for nitrogen oxide (NOx) air emissions from peaking plants to take effect May 1, 2023, which directed all affected generation owners to submit compliance plans by March 2, 2020.
-National Grid, as owner of the plants, in consultation with LIPA, identified which units would require retrofits.
-As a result, LIPA and National Grid plan to retire five peaking units where retrofits are not cost-effective: two units at Glenwood Landing (15 and 55 megawatts); one unit at West Babylon (52 megawatts); and two units at Shoreham (53 and 19 megawatts).
+Department of Environmental Conservation (DEC) regulations for nitrogen oxide (NOx) air emissions from peaking plants take effect May 1, 2023.
+National Grid, as owner of certain plants, in consultation with LIPA, identified a strategy for compliance for units under contract to LIPA.
+As a result, LIPA and National Grid plan to retire five peaking units where retrofits are not cost-effective: two units at Glenwood Landing (15 and 55 MW); one unit at West Babylon (52 MW); and two units at Shoreham (53 and 19 MW).
 The retirements are expected to take effect in May 2025.
 In the meantime, the units will operate in compliance with the regulations that are applicable between 2023 and 2025.
-LIPA is reviewing other generating units for retirement prior to the expiration of the A&R PSA in 2028, potentially facilitated by the addition of new offshore wind and storage resources.
-All remaining National Grid peaking units are, or will be, in compliance with the DEC NOx regulations by the May 2023 deadline.
+All remaining National Grid peaking units under contract to LIPA are, or will be, in compliance with the DEC NOx regulations by the May 2023 deadline.